Something most coaches won’t admit is that you NEED to be comfortable with hunger if you want to lose fat.

 That said, if you put a little bit of effort into planning, you can be in the rare category of people who get enough protein to:

-Your best bet for getting started will be downloading a complimentary copy of the Protein Power-Up, my best resource on making your diet dramatically easier:
+Your best bet for getting started will be downloading a complimentary copy of the One-Stop Nutrition Guide, my best resource on making your diet dramatically easier:

 4) Eat high fiber foods